AppPETs/developer-guidelines/ImplementationPhase.md

 ## Server-powered services

-Local server services MAY only be addressed from an external application with an explicit request and MUST be protected against unauthorized access using appropriate measures (see → 4.1.1 Encrypted communication and validation).
+Local server services MAY only be addressed from an external application with an explicit request and MUST be protected against unauthorized access using appropriate measures (see [Encrypted communication and validation](#encrypted-communication-and-validation)).
 Server services MUST be blocked with regard to standard passwords, remote maintenance, remote administration and test access, and they may not automatically offer local file downloads without authentication.

 ## Secure code implementation

 The compiler used to translate the source code MUST be configured in such a way that the best possible review of the source code is carried out (e.g. compiler warnings may not be automatically ignored).
-For additional information, see → 3.1.4 Automated and Manual Code Review.
+For additional information, see [Automated and Manual Code Review](ImplementationPlanning.md#automated-and-manual-code-review).

 Compiler warnings MUST be treated as errors and removed from the source code before the application is released.
 Activation of the corresponding compiler flags varies depending on the compiler used.